JoshuaDull/GitHub-pages/README.md

 # GitHub-pages

-This repository shows one way to setup files for GitHub Pages.
+This repository was created for a Yale Summer workshop.
+It shows one way to setup files for GitHub Pages.

 You can visit [the site here](https://cdworkshops.github.io/GitHub-pages/)